 Open frame racks are also used in data centers as they can be installed in several different rows to maximize space.
 A typical data center will have two rows of open frame racks: one on the floor and one rose up on a raised floor or platform.

-Open frame racks come with a variety of features including cable management, cross bars, locks and mounting brackets.
-Unfortunately, they are limited by their height and depth capacities, which mean that they can only be used for smaller devices like switches and routers.
+Open-frame racks come with a variety of features including cable management, cross bars, locks, and mounting brackets.
+Unfortunately, they are limited by their height and depth capacities, which means that they can only be used for smaller devices like switches and routers.

 Open frame racks can also be modified to create additional storage space by using pallet racking accessories and/or post extenders.
 Post extenders wobble the open frame rack columns outwards so that more shelves can be added.